metagentools/GraphBin/tutorial.md

 ## Visualising the binning results

 `visualiseResult_SPAdes.py` allows you to visualize the metaSPAdes binning result by denoting coloured contigs in the assembly graph according to their corresponding bins.
-You can visualise the initial binning result obtained from an existing binning tool and the final binning result obtained from GraphBin and compare.
+We can visualise the initial binning result obtained from an existing binning tool and the final binning result obtained from GraphBin, and compare the differences.

 ```
 python support/visualiseResult_SPAdes.py --graph $my_path/assembly_graph_with_scaffolds.gfa --paths $my_path/contigs.paths --initial $my_path/initial_contig_bins.csv --final $my_path/graphbin_output.csv --output $my_path/